opawg/user-agents/README.md

 repository -- to combine the files and generate the static file.

 Happy to accept advice or actual code to make this happen :)

+Also, if we do use multiple files, it will become necessary to have some sort of `priority` or `accuracy` property for each agent, so that they can be combined in parsing order.